denovogroup/ovs-lab/README.txt

 |           |                   +------------+                   |           |
 +-----------+                                                    +-----------+

-The two servers are Ubuntu VMs with mininet and OVS 2.x installed while the "Internet" is really a VM with IP forwarding enabled.
+The two servers are Ubuntu VMs with OVS 2.x installed while the "Internet" is really a VM with IP forwarding enabled.
 All networks above are implemented as VirtualBox internal networks which are not directly accessible from anywhere else including your local machine.
 However, you can SSH to any